The application for the fall 2021 intake is now closed. The application for the fall 2022 intake will be available in

-In addition to the information on this page, please review the College of Graduate Studies and Research Public Health Program page before you apply to the program.
+In addition to the information on this page, please review the College of Graduate Studies and Research Public Health Program page.

 The School provides a thriving academic environment that embraces diversity.
 We encourage individuals from all minority groups to apply and self-identify.